-When we got engaged over five years ago, Amy’s uncle handed us an audio book and CD set that literally changed our lives forever.
+When we got engaged over five years ago, Amy’s uncle handed us an audio book and DVD set that literally changed our lives forever.
 The book was The Total Money Makeover and the CD set was Financial Peace University, both by personal finance expert Dave Ramsey.
 As he handed it to us, Amy’s uncle told us he would’ve given anything to go back in time and understand these financial principles at the start of his own marriage, and that he hoped he could help prevent us from making the same mistakes he did.
-His words were so powerful and full of such conviction that we knew it wasn’t something we could ignore.
+His words were so powerful and full of such conviction that we knew it wasn’t something we could ignore

 When we started our business, it was only natural for us to apply the same debt free principles.

 It wasn’t going to be easy, but it would be worth it.